bipchhorvorn/home-haven/README.md

       this.props.updateFilter("bounds", bounds);
     });

     // ..
   }
 ```

 #### Bookings

-* A logged in user is able to view his or her bookings
+- A logged in user is able to view his or her bookings
-* A logged in user is able to make valid bookings on listings and delete any booking he or she made
+- A logged in user is able to make valid bookings on listings and delete any booking he or she made

 #### Technology Stack

-Aerbnb is a single-page web application with one backend route responsible for rendering HTML.
+HomeHaven is a single-page web application with one backend route responsible for rendering HTML.
 User interactions in the front-end side trigger AJAX requests to the back-end, which is responsible for rendering database information in JSON format.

 ### Front-end

 #### React

 The Rails backend API is connected to a React frontend to efficiently render to the virtual DOM.

 #### Redux

-Redux manages the front-end state of Aerbnb.
+Redux manages the front-end state of HomeHaven.
 When database information is retrieved, Redux state is updated first and re-renders the appropriate React components.

 ### Back-end

 #### Ruby on Rails

 Ruby on Rails is the back-end framework used to query the database.

 #### Database

-Aerbnb uses a PostgreSQL database to store its relational data.
+HomeHaven uses a PostgreSQL database to store its relational data.

 #### Future Plans

-* Implement ability for users to upload profile pictures and edit profile page
+- Implement ability for users to upload profile pictures and edit profile page
-* Infinite scrolling or pagination on the index pages
+- Infinite scrolling or pagination on the index pages
-* Implement ability to interact with friends, i.e. messaging
+- Implement ability to interact with friends, i.e. messaging
-* Additional filters for listings
+- Additional filters for listings